Graded Lie algebras of maximal class of type $p$: Constituent lengths

 because $\beta_i=0$ for $i\le\ell-n$.
 However, this contradicts the fact that $\beta_{\ell-n+1}\neq 0$. \end{proof}

 The calculation in the above proof, when done with an arbitrary $r$,

 yields

-allowing us to express $\beta_{n+2r}$ as a linear combination of earlier two-step centralizers.
+allowing us to express $\beta_{n+2r}$ as a linear combination of earlier entries of the sequence.
 Thus, any $\beta_j$ where $j$ has the same parity as $n$ can be expressed as a linear combination of the previous ones.
 One may view Lemma~\ref{lemma:ell_even} as a direct consequence of this simple fact, which for $n=2$ appeared as~\cite[Lemma~2.1]{CVL03}.
 Its special case where $r=\ell/2-n+1$ yields

 which we will use near the end of our proof of Theorem~\ref{thm:first_length}, in Section~\ref{sec:first_length_proof}.

 \begin{lemma} Let $L$ be a non-metabelian algebra of type $n$, with first constituent of length $\ell$.
 Then its sequence $(\beta_i)_{i>n}$ can contain at most $\ell-n$ consecutive zero entries.
 Consequently, the constituents lengths $\ell=\ell_1,\ell_2,\ell_3,\ldots$ of $L$ satisfy $\ell_r\le\ell$ for all $r$. \end{lemma}